Hello everyone, and welcome to another PT Pioneer certification review.

 This limits complications and red tape, allowing you to cut right to the chase.

 AAPTE CPT-EFS is a good option for anyone with zero practical experience in the fitness industry and who wants to learn by doing.

 Not many of the major certifications allow for such an opportunity, so it’s a great program for newbies.

 The unfortunate drawback of this hands-on classroom approach is that enrollment is limited both in terms of available space and time.

 Most certifications allow you to enroll at any time and have unlimited opportunities for all those interested.

-As much as this is a bit of a drawback, it’s pretty much the same as the majority of academic experiences, which most people are probably more used to.
+As much as this is a bit of a drawback, it’s pretty much the same as most academic experiences, which most people are probably more used to.

-My overall rating for the AAPTE CPT-EFS is a 3.5/5.
+My overall rating for the AAPTE CPT-EFS is 3.5/5.